Redcliffe Padres: Uniform

 As of the 2009–2010 season, there are two uniforms used, one for U8's to Little League (U12) and one for U14's up.
 The junior uniform is a singular grey T-shirt with red 3/4 sleeves and drawstring, belt-less grey pants.
 The senior uniform is a red undershirt with red piping around the neck and down either side of the front buttons and "Padres" in red letters outlined in white arched across the chest.
 Players also get to choose a personal number between 1–99 that is displayed on the back of their overshirt in large red block numbers with white outline.
 Pants are like juniors except they are button-up grey pants with red piping and a red belt.
-Both the juniors and seniors wear red socks and the Padres cap is red with a stylized 'P' for Padres, very similar to the Philadelphia Phillies cap insignia.
+Both the juniors and seniors wear red socks and the Padres cap is red with a stylised 'P' for Padres, very similar to the Philadelphia Phillies cap insignia.

 While the Redcliffe Baseball Club was known as the 'Whitesox' from 1951 till 1973.
 The uniform was a black undershirt and overshirt with white trim sleeves.
 On the right middle side of the shirt was the word "SOX" in an Old English font, diagonally arranged.
 The cap was white with black brim and the SOX logo printed diagonally across it.
 Pants were plain white with a black belt and socks.